adman9/data-pipeline-project/DemaTest/README.md

 2. **How to run:**

-- Run this one by one
+- Run this one by one in terminal

     ```docker-compose up -d
     $containerId = docker ps -q -f name=dematest-db-1